zama-ai/concrete-ml/README.md

 #  Comparison: 100% similar
 ```

-We explain this in more detail in the documentation, and show how we have tried to mimic scikit-learn and torch APIs, to ease the adoption of Concrete-ML.
-We refer the reader to [linear models](docs/built-in-models/linear.md), [tree-based models](docs/built-in-models/tree.md) and [neural networks](docs/built-in-models/neural-networks.md) documentations, which show how similar the APIs are to their non-FHE counterparts.
+This example is explained in more detail in the [linear model documentation](docs/built-in-models/linear.md).
+Concrete-ML built-in models
+have APIs that are almost identical to their scikit-learn counterparts.
+It is also possible to convert PyTorch networks to FHE with the Concrete-ML conversion APIs.
+Please refer to the [linear models](docs/built-in-models/linear.md), [tree-based models](docs/built-in-models/tree.md) and [neural networks](docs/built-in-models/neural-networks.md) documentation for more examples, showing the scikit-learn-like API of the built-in
+models.

 ## Online demos and tutorials.

 Various tutorials are proposed for the [built-in models](docs/built-in-models/ml_examples.md) and for [deep learning](docs/deep-learning/examples.md).
-In addition, we also list standalone use-cases:
+In addition, several complete use-cases are explored:

-- [MNIST](use_case_examples/mnist): a python and notebook showing a quantization-aware training (done with [Brevitas](https://github.com/Xilinx/brevitas) and following constraints of the package) and its corresponding use in Concrete-ML.
+- [MNIST](use_case_examples/mnist):a python script and notebook showing quantization-aware training following FHE constraints.
+The model is implemented with [Brevitas](https://github.com/Xilinx/brevitas) and is converted to FHE with Concrete-ML.
 - [Encrypted sentiment analysis](use_case_examples/encrypted_sentiment_analysis): a gradio demo which predicts if a tweet / short message is positive, negative or neutral.
 Of course, in FHE!
 The corresponding application is directly available here(FIXME add link to https ://huggingface.co/spaces/zama-fhe/encrypted_sentiment_analysis when it's online).

 More generally, if you have built awesome projects using Concrete-ML, feel free to let us know and we'll link to it!